-Unlike some towns, Gordonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gordonville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gordonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gordonville is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Gordonville who work in sales jobs (22.55%), management occupations (14.67%), and office and administrative support (6.30%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gordonville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gordonville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.